 It took me a couple of years before I finally decided to buy the 6 quart Instant Pot Duo Plus.
 Initially, I thought it was just another over-hyped kitchen appliance that would take up precious counterspace in my small apartment.

 Plus, I would be lying if I said I wasn’t intimidated about learning how to use a new kitchen tool.
 I already had a high-powered blender and a food processor – Do I really want an Instant Pot?
+Is an Instant Pot worth it?

 But once the stay-at-home orders were announced in Ontario, we were eating nearly all of our meals at home.
 It was exhausting thinking about what to make for dinner every night.